 They’re actively doing whatever they can to be as best ready for anything that comes along, as best they can be.

-Fact: the first principles of avoiding victimhood are taking charge and taking action.
+Fact: the first principles of avoiding victimhood are taking charge and taking action in any given situation.

-The upcoming June issue of Survivalite Companion Newsletter will discuss those principles with the following topics:
+In the second issue of the underground digital Survivalite Companion Newsletter, I will discuss those principles in greater detail, with the following topics:

 - planning ahead